-Symptoms of withdrawal from Ambien will peak between 3 and 5 days after the last dose.
+Signs of withdrawal from Ambien will peak between 3 and 5 days after the last dose.
 Individuals often complain of stomach pain, anxiety, confusion, depression, mood swings, flushing, and flu-like symptoms.

 Weeks 1 To 2

-Most symptoms of zolpidem withdrawal are not severe and can be managed without medications.
-However, when these symptoms adversely interfere with a patient’s daily life, The treating physician can prescribe some medical remedies to ease the effects.
+While Ambien overdose is possible, especially when combined with alcohol or other drugs, most withdrawal symptoms are not severe and can be managed without medication.
+However, when these adversely interfere with a patient’s daily life, The treating physician can prescribe some medical remedies to ease the effects.
 In the cases when rebound insomnia is severe, physicians may recommend short-term use of sedative medications.

 Patients who are suffering from severe anxiety and suicidal thoughts are likely to be given mood-stabilizing drugs.
 Anti-nausea and anti-seizure drugs may also be used to manage other symptoms.